9/11 remembrance events in the Quad Cities for the 20th anniversary

 Rock Island Arsenal Flag Walk, Remembrance Ceremony

-- Marchers will gather at Memorial Field at 6 a.m. on September 10th, and then walk a 2.5 mile route carrying American flags, ending at the 9/11 Memorial.
+- Marchers will gather at Memorial Field at 6 a.m.
+September 10 and then walk a 2.5-mile route carrying American flags, ending at the 9/11 Memorial.

 McDonough County Quality of Life Youth Task Force 9/11 Commemoration